fkie-cad/bountyhunter/README.md

 This enables it to emulate complete cyberattack chains.

 - **Further Configurations for more sophisticated and realistic Attack Behavior.**
 The Bounty Hunter offers various configuration parameters, e.g., "locking" abilities, reward updates, and final abilities, to customize the emulated attack behavior (see section "Bounty Hunter Configuration" below).
+For example, the ability `Compress staged directory` can be configured as "locked" and only be "unlocked" by executing `Stage sensitive files` in order to prevent that an empty staging directory gets compressed and exfiltrated.
-Also, one example of how to use these parameters is given in the section "Locked Abilities and Manual Reward Updates".
+This example of how to use these parameters is described in more detail in the section "Locked Abilities and Manual Reward Updates".

 **Usage notes:**
 - The initial access phase of the Bounty Hunter can be skipped by assigning the initial agent to the group `target`.